 Actual 45 mm size by Jean Kauffmann, Luzern

-His head turned back to with a marshalling cry to kinsmen, begged armful of pitiless pikes, pierce deep into his flesh through armor mail shirt of surely some, his eventual fate truly concealed.
+His head turned back with a last marshalling cry to his kinsmen, begged armful of pitiless pikes, piercing deeply into his flesh through his armored mail shirt, his eventual tragic fate for all to see.

-Over already fallen fellow brethren a fellow Confederacy halberds-man depict, already taken last breath of life, the fearless hero's final rallying cry to all his remaining kinsmen revived spirits, culminating in their refreshed assail upon their foes, splintering the pivotal heroic opening thrown forth by stout-hearted Winkelfried.
+Leaning over an already fallen fellow Confederacy halberds-man on his last breath of life, the fearless hero's final rallying cry to all his remaining kinsmen revived spirits, culminating in their refreshed assail upon their foes, splintering the pivotal heroic opening thrown forth by stout-hearted Winkelried.

 The moment is now!
-Lurching onward never of any solitary hesitations, two-handed iron mace of elevated towering, prepared unrestrained wrath of shattering ruthlessly, to all foes that come may dared to come in its way.
+Lurching onward without a single hesitation, the two-handed iron mace towers from above, prepared to shatter ruthlessly with unrestrained wrath, all foes that dared to come its way.

-The Arnold von Winkelreid Monument, raised in Stans on the town hall square in Stans, 1865 by sculptor Ferdinand Schlöth.
+The Arnold von Winkelried Monument, raised in Stans on the town hall square in Stans, 1865 by sculptor Ferdinand Schlöth.

-Glorious Cross, radiating stylized rays of free liberties and brotherhood, allegory of the Confederacy, raised above the proud couplet blazons emblems of the Nidwalden, and Hergiswil over ornate pedestal, with floral laurel branches of paired alpine roses on the sides.
+Glorious Cross, radiating stylized rays of free liberties and brotherhood, allegory of the Confederacy, raised above the proud couplet blazons emblems of the Nidwalden and Hergiswil is set over an ornate pedestal, with floral laurel branches of paired alpine roses on the sides.
 Bestowing a champion's garland on him who walks in the footsteps of heroes before him.